narruda789/people-collector-poc/README.md

 ### (Extremely) Limited Language Model
 Since this is just a proof of concept, I'm trying **not** to distract myself by perfecting the language-processing element of this game.
 Sophisticated text-based games often recognize commands and items by many different names, but this is not the case here.

 In *Alya*, there is always **just one thing** a given location or object can be called.
 Make sure to pay close attention to the syntax in the object's description.
-For example, to examine the doll house in Alya's room, you *must* include the space between the two words, as in `examine doll house`.
+For example, to examine the doll house in your room, you *must* include the space between the two words, as in `examine doll house`.
 The game will not recognize `examine dollhouse` or any other variation.

 The name I choose for a given object is usually going to be its **simplest** form, omitting any unnecessary adjectives.
 If `examine writing desk` doesn't work, try simply `examine desk`.